Modern Languages: Portuguese

 If you are studying for a joint degree combining Portuguese with Arabic, Hebrew, Persian or Turkish, you will spend around your time studying Portuguese language and literature, and around half studying the other language and related literature.

 In the first year, there is less literature in the European language to allow for intensive focus on the Middle Eastern language.
 You will normally spend your second academic year at an approved course of study in the Middle East.
 You are strongly advised to spend the adjacent summers where the European language of your choice is spoken.

 Portuguese and another subject (English, Classics, History, Linguistics, Philosophy)

-For more information, please see Portuguese on the Faculty of Medieval and Modern Languages website.
+Visit Portuguese on the Faculty of Medieval and Modern Languages website for more information.